Let's Talk About SUGAR and Alternatives

 Extracted from plant leaves.
 This is a blood sugar friendly alternative that is less likely to spike blood sugar levels.
 It can often have a funky taste due to two different compounds extracted from the leaves.
 This would be a personal choice as the taste is subtly different depending on which compound.
 Rarely does a brand recognize which compound is being used, so it would take trial and error to find the right brand for your needs.

 This is another favorite plant-based sugar alternative that is 100-250x sweeter than sugar but also has antioxidant properties.
 It’s a sugar superfood of sorts, made from cane sugar alcohol.
 This option resembles sugar in taste and function the most, and is known for its Keto friendly adaption to traditional recipes that call for sugar.
-This one also won’t cause blood sugar spikes.
+This one is also less likely to cause blood sugar spikes.

 This is plant nectar gathered by honey bees.
 Raw, local honey is great for boosting allergy immune response due to being sourced from local plants that cause these allergies.